 Read more >> How to pass the TEAS Test on your first try?

 You will be considered a “top score” if your TEAS score range is from 78.0% to 100%.
 This score indicates that you have a solid knowledge of health sciences-associated knowledge.
 Students with this score will be qualified to work professionally and do not need any additional related certification requirements.
 When you have a proficient score on TEAS, you almost have an absolute advantage over other competitors.

 Competitive TEAS Test Scores

-The “Competitive score” is a TEAS test score range from about 59% to 77%.
+The “Competitive score” is a TEAS test score ranging from about 59% to 77%.
 At this level, students are expected to have a general understanding of the nursing field and be eligible to attend nursing schools or enter the workforce.
 However, you also need to absorb more advanced knowledge to improve your specialized ability.

 Less competitive TEAS test scores